villares/python-in-a-visual-context/Processing-Python-py5/LSystem.md

 ### Drawing lines, as if dragging a pen

 To simulate the movement of a "pen" making successive lines, we can move the origin of the coordinate system using `translate()`, draw a line, and then move the origin to the end of the line.
 To change the orientation of the strokes, it is possible to "rotate the paper" around the origin with `rotate()`.
-If we save the state of the coordinate system with `push_matrix()`, we can undo subsequent transformations with `pop_matrix()`, bringing the "pen" back to a previous point and orientation.
+If we save the state of the coordinate system with `push_matrix()`, we can undo subsequent transformations and then with `pop_matrix()` bringing the "pen" back to a previous point and orientation.

 See below an example and the result it generates.